On Quasiconvexity and Relative Hyperbolic Structures: Proofs of the Main Results

 \subsection{Proof of Corollary~\ref{cor:3}}

-For the convenience of the reader, we briefly describe the peripheral structure induced by a quasiconvex subgroup in a hyperbolic group following the exposition in~\cite{AGM08}.
-The relative quasiconvexity of $H$ with respect to $\mc P$ will follow from a direct application of Theorem~\ref{thm:main}.
+We describe almost verbatim the peripheral structure induced by a quasiconvex subgroup in a hyperbolic group following the exposition in~\cite[Section 3.1]{AGM08}.
+Let $G$ be a hyperbolic group, and let $Q$ be a quasiconvex subgroup of $G$.

-Suppose that $G$ is a hyperbolic group and $H$ is a quasiconvex subgroup.
-In~\cite[Section 3.1]{AGM08}, it is shown that there is a finite collection of subgroups $\mc{D}$ of $H$ called \emph{the malnormal core of $H$} with the following properties. \begin{enumerate} \item For any $D \in \mc{D}$ and $g \in H\setminus D$, the intersection $D \cap D^g$ is finite, and \item for any distinct pair $D, D' \in \mc{D}$ and $g \in H\setminus D$, the intersection $D^g \cap D'$ is finite. \end{enumerate} The existence of the malnormal core of $H$ does not required $G$ to be torsion free, and only uses that any infinite quasiconvex subgroup of a word hyperbolic group has a finite index in its commensurator~\cite{KS96}, and that the height of any quasiconvex subgroup is finite~\cite{GMRS}.

-The collection $\mc{D}$ gives rise to a collection of peripheral subgroups $\mc{P}$ for $G$ in two steps.
-First change $\mc{D}$ to $\mc{D}_0$ by replacing each element of $\mc{D}$ by its commensurator in $G$.
-Then eliminate redundant entries of $\mc{D}_0$ to obtain $\mc{P} \subset \mc{D}_0$ which contains no two elements which are conjugate in $G$.
-The collection $\mc{P}$ is called \emph{the peripheral structure of $G$ induced by $H$}.